brookeaddison/undercoders-ui/README.md

 👤 Author

-Brooke AddisonFuture nonprofit CEO, developer, and visionary.Building this to uplift the next generation of coders.
+Brooke Addison, Future nonprofit CEO, developer, and visionary.Building this to uplift the next generation of coders.

 ❤️ License